|

 Orphan Adoption

-- A married U.S. citizen and his spouse (no special age required) may file a petition for adoption of an orphan.
+A married U.S. citizen and his/her spouse (no special age required) may file a petition for adoption of an orphan.
 The spouse does not need to be a U.S. citizen; however, the spouse must legally live in the United States.
 Also, an unmarried U.S. citizen at the age of at least 25 may file an orphan petition.
-For details of orphan adoption and immigration, please click http://www.hooyou.com/adoption/fbo.html.
+For more information on adoption and immigration, please visit our web page on Adoption of Foreign-Born Orphans.

 Out of Status

-- An alien’s non-immigrant status in the U.S. remains valid only for the designated purposes and the duration of the authorized stay as evidenced by the I-94.
-Therefore, if the designated conditions are violated or an alien's non-immigrant status expired, the alien will be out of status in the United States.
-To avoid being out of status, an alien must comply with the designated conditions, or apply for an extension or change of his/her current status, or alternatively apply for adjustment of status, if applicable.
-For more information about out of status, please click http://www.hooyou.com/nonimmigration/difference.html.
+An alien’s non-immigrant status in the U.S. remains valid only for the designated purposes and the duration of their authorized stay as evidenced by their I-94 card.
+Therefore, if the designated conditions are violated or an alien's non-immigrant status expires, the alien will be out of status in the United States.
+To avoid being out of status, an alien must comply with the designated conditions of their relevant status.
+They may also apply for an extension or change of status of their current status, or alternatively apply for adjustment of status if they are eligible.
+For more information on maintaining valid status, please visit our web page.

 Out of Wedlock